motchy869/MtyLaTeXCmds/README.md

 # LaTeX-motchyMacros

-My LaTeX macros used in various private projects.
+My LaTeX macros used in my projects.